hookla/DreamTeamGPT/README.md

 # DreamTeamGPT

-pick your dream executive team watch them brainstorm your idea....
+pick your dream executive team and watch them brainstorm your idea....

-['profitable childrens toy for christmas.']
+['profitable children's toy for Christmas.']

 Jeff Bezos: